 Meat shouldn’t be as cheap as it is.
 We shouldn’t be able to buy any sort of burger for a dollar or two.
 And we wouldn’t be able to if it weren’t for our tax dollars.
 In fact, U.S. taxpayers spend $38 billion each year to subsidize meat and dairy production.
 This shouldn’t come as such a surprise, since the cost to raise a cow is roughly $500, yet the average market value of a cow is only $245.

 In his book Meatonomics*, David Robinson Simon describes these costs and many more as externalized costs.
-Externalized costs are negative effects of producing or consuming a good that are imposed on a third party and not accounted for in the sticker price of an item.
+Externalized costs are negative effects of producing or consuming a good that is imposed on a third party and not accounted for in the sticker price of an item.

 *The book’s subtitle is also a mouthful: How the Rigged Economics of Meat and Dairy Make You Consume Too Much and How to Eat Better, Live Longer, and Spend Smarter